kristianlm/chicken-gochan/readme.md

     [procedure] (gochan-for-each chans proc)

 Call `(proc <msg>)` for each msg in chan (`proc` must unfortunately have side-effects).
-Returns `(void)` when chan is closed.
+Returns `(void)` when all `chans` is closed.

     [procedure] (gochan-fold chans proc)

 Like a normal fold, but fold over chans's messages.
+Returns when all `chans` are closed.

     [syntax] (gochan-select (<chan> <var> body ...) ... (<timeout/seconds> body ...))